jrshittu/ngp/README.md

 ### Overview

-The NextGen Prodigy website is an e-learning platform aimed at training future tech leaders.
+NextGen Prodigy website is an e-learning platform aimed at training future tech leaders.
 It offers a variety of coding and computing courses for kids, along with an engaging virtual learning experience.

 ### Key Sections